can-ozkan/CHowToProgram/README.md

 # CHowToProgram
-In this repo, I will share notes, code snippets and solutions of section end questions.
-C How to Program from Deitels
+In this repo, I will share notes, code snippets and solutions for section end questions.
+C How to Program from Deitels.